 The Pepsi was acquired by the Loft Candy Company.
 The president of Loft Candy, Charles G Guth, took the leadership of Pepsi in his hands and reformulated the beverage formula.

 1934: A landmark year for the company.
 The beverage became hit and the sales rose.
-The company introduced its 12 ounce bottle at five cent price, first in Batlimore, where it became an instant hit.
-The sales skyrocketed throughout the country.
+The company introduced its 12-ounce bottle at a five-cent price, first in Baltimore, where it became an instant hit.
+Sales skyrocketed throughout the country.

 1935: Guth shifted the complete operational unit of Pepsi – Cola to Long Island City, New York.